Sweet Bonanza 1000 by Pragmatic Play — Full Review

 | Hit Frequency | 42.9% |

-The 3.47% house edge means Sweet Bonanza 1000 keeps $3.47 of every $100 wagered across millions of spins.
+The key numbers and statistics for Sweet Bonanza 1000 start with the 3.47% house edge — meaning Sweet Bonanza 1000 keeps $3.47 of every $100 wagered across millions of spins.
 This is a mathematical certainty built into the certified paytable — no strategy, timing, or bet pattern changes it.
 For context, the industry average for video slots is approximately 3-5% house edge, placing Sweet Bonanza 1000 in the competitive range at 96.53% RTP.

 The 3.47% house edge in Sweet Bonanza 1000 is the lowest in Pragmatic Play's "1000" series — 96.53% vs 96.50% for Gates of Olympus 1000 and Sugar Rush.
 The difference is tiny ($0.30 per $1,000 wagered), but it confirms that the higher max win ceiling does not come with a higher house take.
 The math is fair.
 The volatility, however, is extreme — and that is by design.